Perfect Draft Series: Drafting 12th in a 12 Team League

 When you have stability at receiver, you can gamble in the backfield.
 Chances are, you will find competency, if not much more.
 I was fortunate to have Hill, but players such as C.J.
 Anderson, Justin Forsett, Tre Mason, and even Jonathan Stewart also came out of nowhere to help fantasy teams.
 Ahmad Bradshaw and Denard Robinson were assets until they suffered season-ending injuries.
 Matt Asiata scored 10 touchdowns for Minnesota.
 Additionally, players such as Lamar Miller and Mark Ingram were available in a lower ADP range.
 Even LeVeon Bell and DeMarco Murray, while still going early, were probably taken after the first round in many leagues.

-So with all of that in mind, Draft Analyzer and I will be looking to build the Perfect Team, and it will be a challenge as we have the twelfth pick in a 12-team league.
+So with all of that in mind, Draft Hero and I will be looking to build the Perfect Team, and it will be a challenge as we have the twelfth pick in a 12-team league.
 The draft will last 16 rounds.
 In any league, before you draft a Super Bowl contender, you need to know the rules.
 In our setup, the scoring is based on Yahoo’s default scoring rules.
 Teams will start 1 QB, 2 RB, 3 WR, 1 TE, 1 K, and 1 defense.
 Teams are required to draft two quarterbacks, five running backs, five wide receivers, two tight ends, one kicker and one defense.

 Let’s take a look at our team: